grum-tez/ARC-AGI/prompts/combined_prompts_67e8384a.md

-# ascii pattern recreation challenge
+# Ascii Grid Art Transformation Challenge

 all the following ascii grid patterns are visual artworks within rectangular grid canvases, and therefore  MUST BE viewed with a monospaced font.
 This allows for the patterns, and the transformations from inputs to outputs, to be understood